Social Democratic Party of America: Formation

-Pinback button issued by the Social Democratic Party of America, circa 1900.

 The convention which gave birth to the new organization actually began as a final conclave of the ARU, which opened Tuesday morning June 15, 1897, in Handel Hall, Chicago.
 Director William E. Burns called the meeting to order and A.B.
 Adair of the Typographical Union presided.
 President of the ARU Eugene V. Debs delivered an address to the assembled delegates.
 The first three days of the convention were occupied with hearing reports of officers and of committees and closing up the affairs of the ARU.

 On Friday, June 18, the organization formally changed its name to the Social Democracy of America and adopted a Declaration of Principles.
 The convention was then thrown open to delegates representing other organizations.
 Those represented included the Socialist Labor Party, the Socialist Trade and Labor Alliance, the Scandinavian Cooperative League, the Metal Polishers and Buffers' Union, the United Brotherhood of Carpenters and Joiners, the Chicago Labor Union Exchange and an assortment of other organizations.